pablojosecodes/book-review/content/ml/nlp/index.md

 - Building conversational interfaces
 - Analyzing/generating many varieties of text
 - Understanding linguistics from a new perspective
-- Getting your startup loads of vc money (TODO remove this haha)

 ## things you can do with this